Pumped-storage hydroelectricity: Small-scale facilities

+Location requirements

+The main requirement for PSH is hilly country.
+The global greenfield pumped hydro atlas lists more than 800,000 potential sites around the world with combined storage of 86 million GWh (equivalent to the effective storage in about 2 trillion electric vehicle batteries), which is about 100 times more than needed to support 100% renewable electricity.
+Most are closed-loop systems away from rivers.
+Areas of natural beauty and new dams on rivers can be avoided because of the very large number of potential sites.
+Some projects utilise existing reservoirs (dubbed "bluefield") such as the 350 Gigawatt-hour Snowy 2.0 scheme under construction in Australia.
+Some recently proposed projects propose to take advantage of "brownfield" locations such as disused mines such as the Kidston project under construction in Australia.

+Environmental impact

+Water requirements for PSH are small: about 1 gigalitre of initial fill water per gigawatt-hour of storage.
+This water is recycled uphill and back downhill between the two reservoirs for many decades, but evaporation losses (beyond what rainfall and any inflow from local waterways provide) must be replaced.
+Land requirements are also small: about 10 hectares per gigawatt-hour of storage, which is much smaller than the land occupied by the solar and windfarms that the storage might support.
+Closed loop (off-river) pumped hydro storage has the smallest carbon emissions per unit of storage of all candidates for large-scale energy storage.

 Potential technologies

 Seawater

 Pumped storage plants can operate with seawater, although there are additional challenges compared to using fresh water, such as saltwater corrosion and barnacle growth.
 Inaugurated in 1966, the 240 MW Rance tidal power station in France can partially work as a pumped-storage station.
 When high tides occur at off-peak hours, the turbines can be used to pump more seawater into the reservoir than the high tide would have naturally brought in.
 It is the only large-scale power plant of its kind.

 In 1999, the 30 MW Yanbaru project in Okinawa was the first demonstration of seawater pumped storage.
 It has since been decommissioned.
 A 300 MW seawater-based Lanai Pumped Storage Project was considered for Lanai, Hawaii, and seawater-based projects have been proposed in Ireland.
-A pair of proposed projects in the Atacama Desert in northern Chile would use 600 MW of photovoltaic solar (Skies of Tarapacá) together with 300 MW of pumped storage (Mirror of Tarapacá) raising seawater 600 m up a coastal cliff.
+A pair of proposed projects in the Atacama Desert in northern Chile would use 600 MW of photovoltaic solar (Skies of Tarapacá) together with 300 MW of pumped storage (Mirror of Tarapacá) lifting seawater 600 m up a coastal cliff.

+Freshwater coastal reservoirs

+Freshwater from the river floods is stored in the sea area replacing seawater by constructing coastal reservoirs.
+The stored river water is pumped to uplands by constructing a series of embankment canals and pumped storage hydroelectric stations for the purpose of energy storage, irrigation, industrial, municipal, rejuvenation of overexploited rivers, etc. These multipurpose coastal reservoir projects offer massive pumped-storage hydroelectric potential to utilize variable and intermittent solar and wind power that are carbon-neutral, clean, and renewable energy sources.